bw0rth/pync/README.md

 ### Port Scanning
 ---
-**pync** can be used to perform a simple connect scan to see what ports and services a target machine is running.

 > :warning: WARNING:</br>
 > Please DO NOT scan machines without permission.</br>
 > Whether it is illegal or not, it is rude and can be seen as suspicious
 > behaviour.</br>
-> It is recommended to setup your own servers or use nmap's scanme
+> It is recommended to setup your own servers or use Nmap's scanme
 > domain for testing.

+**pync** can be used to perform a simple connect scan to see what ports and services a target machine is running.

 1. To do this, use the -z flag to turn on zero I/O mode and -v to print connection success/failure to the console: